 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children’s services as soon as possible.
 However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement they will raise this will the DSL and the DSL will notify the local authority in which the child is resident of the circumstances.

-Looked After Children
+Looked After and Previously Looked After Children

-The most common reason for children becoming looked after is as a result of abuse and neglect.
-The Eden Academy Trust ensures that staff have the necessary skills and understanding to keep looked after children safe.
-Appropriate staff have information about a child’s looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.
+Although the most common reason for children becoming looked after is as a result of abuse and neglect, in special school settings a number of pupils are Looked After due to the number of short breaks they are provided with throughout the year.
+Appropriate staff have relevant information about children’s looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements.

+Each school will appoint designated teacher, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+In a small school this may be the same person as the DSL.
+The school will publish the name of their designated teacher in their Safe Guarding Appendices in line with statutory guidance

 The designated teacher for looked after children and the DSL have details of the child’s social worker and the name and contact details of the Virtual School Headteachers for children in care for the local authorities with which the school works.